-- Boehmite is less absorbent making it easier to maintain the dryness of the separator.
+- Less absorbent making it easier to maintain the dryness of the separator.
 The content of water-soluble Na+ of boehmite at 0.002% is lower than that of alumina at 0.036%.
 The water absorption rate of boehmite is only half of that of high-purity alumina, which is beneficial to the moisture control of high-nickel batteries and further improves the safety performance of batteries.

-- Boehmite has narrow particle size distribution, good monodispersity, and regular morphology.
+- Narrow particle size distribution, good monodispersity, and regular morphology.
 When used as a separator coating material, the coating thickness is uniform, there are no excessively large and small particles, and the internal resistance is small.

-- Boehmite has better thermal stability, mainly because the boehmite ion coating and the matrix separator have better interfacial bonding force, so that the boehmite coating acts as a supporting framework to resist the melting shrinkage of the polyethylene film at high temperature.
+- Better thermal stability, mainly because the boehmite ion coating and the matrix separator have better interfacial bonding force, so that the boehmite coating acts as a supporting framework to resist the melting shrinkage of the polyethylene film at high temperature.